 The screenshot shows the 'Project Structure' tab selected in the navigation bar.
 A tooltip message is displayed: 'First, select a project or create a new one.
 Then, in the left panel, you can define the deliverables of your project.
 And in the right panel, the milestones of the project.
 Finally, after having selected a milestone, you can drag and drop a deliverable of the project to define its milestone.'
-The left panel, titled 'Project Deliverable', lists a single item: 'My Project Deliverable'.
-The right panel, titled 'Enterprise Project Milestone', lists a single item: 'Milestone-1' with a planned date of '7/22/2024'.
-Below these panels is the 'Enterprise Project Deliverable' section, which is currently empty.
+The left panel, titled 'Project Deliverable', lists 'My Project Deliverable'.
+The right panel, titled 'Enterprise Project Milestone', lists 'Milestone-1' with a planned date of '7/22/2024'.
+A third panel, 'Enterprise Project Deliverable', is partially visible at the bottom.